Global route / North Atlantic

 The North Atlantic is often cloudy.
 Clear windows are a bonus but the volcanic landscape of Iceland is often visible below clouds on approach.

-What is the best side of plane for Reykjavik to Nuuk?
+What is the best side for Reykjavik to Nuuk?